sainRaghuveer/propeye_technologies_puppeteer/README.md

 - We can make JSON or CSV file and store data inside it

 ## Getting Started
+- Go to backend folder and clone this repository
 ```
 npm i puppeteer
 # or using yarn